nkarag/haskell-DBFunctor/doc/JULIUS-TUTORIAL.md

 At the right end, we see three target RTables (trgTab1, trgTab2, trgTab3).
 These should be the output  of our ETL code.
 In order to create each one of these, we need to run some "etl-logic code", etl1, etl2 and etl3 respectively.
 Each etl code might require as input one of the source RTables (srcTab1, srcTab2) and/or some of the target RTables (trgTab1, trgTab2, trgTab3).
 The exact dependencies for each etl code, appear in the middle column named "ETL Design".
-In the following diagram, we depict the dependencies for each one of the three target RTables as a DAG.
+In the following diagram, we depict the dependencies for each one of the three target RTables as a Directed Acyclic Graph (DAG).

 ![target_rtab_dependencies](./etl_code_example1.jpg)
 Fig 1.
 Dependencies for creating the target RTables (aka ETL Design DAG).